webwurst/timoni/docs/controller/specs.md

 ### Project custom resource

-The Project's custom resource is used to point the controller to the Project's OCI repository.
+The Project's custom resource role is to point the controller to the Project's OCI repository.
 And to assign a Kubernetes Service Account that the controller will use to perform operations on the cluster when reconciling the Project's components.